The full contractual text for Sabbatical Leaves is found in the LCC/MAHE contract in Article XXIII.C. What follows is a summary of that language.

 Eligibility: (Article XXII.C.2)

-- Has not taken a Sabbatical leave within the preceding 6 academic years
+- Has not been on Sabbatical/Professional Development Leave within the preceding six academic years.

 Before You Apply:

 - the purpose of the leave and what you hope to accomplish

-- eligibility to apply
+- your eligibility to apply

 - method of evaluating the accomplishment of the stated objectives